Glasshouse (album)

-Glasshouse is the third studio album by English singer-songwriter Jessie Ware.
+Glasshouse is the third studio album by British singer-songwriter Jessie Ware.
 It was released on 20 October 2017 through Island Records.
 The album was supported by the singles "Midnight", "Selfish Love" and "Alone".

 Background

 Commenting on the creation process, Ware elaborated that she "really tried to rush this record" because she wanted to finish the album before having her first baby in September 2016, and "was being led by other people in the songwriting rooms, more than I was leading" as she was pregnant when the album was being written.
 She further added: "I was writing really shit music because I had this fear like, 'Must provide.
 Must make a hit for my unborn child' [...]
 I think I'd lost a bit of my identity, and it took my mate Benny Blanco to be like, 'This is really shit.
 I don't know what you're doing.
 Why are you not doing what you do?'
 It was such a relief, because I knew exactly what he meant."
 Following her conversation with Blanco in December 2016, she decided to reconstruct the album and booked additional recordings sessions with musicians such as producer Starsmith and songwriter James Newman.

 Next to Starmsith and Newman the singer collaborated with a variety of producers and songwriters on Glasshouse, including Julia Michaels, Francis and the Lights, Cashmere Cat, Benny Blanco and Ed Sheeran.
 Ware cited Childish Gambino's Awaken, My Love!
 (2016), and Solange's A Seat at the Table (2016), and Christine and the Queens' Chaleur humaine (2014) as her major inspirations for the album, noting: "They all have such strong identities, and I wanted that.
 I wanted to feel in control," she said.
 When asked about the message behind this album, she said: "I've written with a lot of different people, but I think what's bringing it all together is my voice, and the storytelling.
 It's quite a personal record, which I didn't realize [when writing it].
 I thought I was just writing songs, but it's become this record that's for my husband and my baby.
 It's been a wild couple of years, and I feel like this album represents those ups and downs, the fear, the beauty, and the celebrations."
 On 5 September 2017, Ware announced the album's title and posted its artwork on social media.